Root Causes

 And lastly, when it comes to health, “common” is not the same thing as “normal.”
 Chronic symptoms may be common, but they are NOT normal.
 Let’s stop normalizing dysfunctions in health just because we live in a society where chronic disease is so common!

 As a naturopathic doctor, I learned to evaluate labs using normal AND functional ranges (which are more narrow and specific than normal lab ranges).
 Functional ranges aren’t about diagnosing disease.
 They are about finding trends and identifying a potential health imbalance before it becomes a diagnosable disease.
-Whereas normal ranges are based on disease, functional ranges are based on optimal health—which is exactly what I want for my patients!
+Whereas normal ranges are based on disease, functional ranges are focused on optimal health—which is exactly what I want for my patients!

 Normal vs. Optimal: Thyroid Testing